Spondylolisthesis in Fort Worth

 Chiropractic Fort Worth Tx Spondylolisthesis

 When a stress fracture on one of the spinal vertebra weakens the bone to the point where it starts to shift or slip out of place, the condition is called spondylolisthesis.
 The condition is common among athletes and can cause radiating pain throughout the lower back area.
 Texas Injury Clinic offers state-of-the-art imaging technology to diagnose the cause of back pain in Fort Worth.
-Our doctors provide noninvasive physical therapy, massage, and chiropractic adjustments to alleviate your condition once it is identified.
+Our doctors provide noninvasive physical rehabilitation, massage, and chiropractic adjustments to alleviate your condition once it is identified.
 They also use state-of-the-art technology, such as the DRX9000™, a revolutionary spinal decompression machine to provide relief.

 What Is Spondylolisthesis in Fort Worth